CellFlux

 • Batch effects are systematic biases: Variations in experimental conditions across different runs introduce consistent biases unrelated to the perturbation itself

-• Distribution-wise modeling is more robust: By learning transformations between entire distributions rather than individual images, CellFlux captures the inherent variability in biological systems
+• Distribution-wise modeling is more robust: By learning transformations between entire distributions rather than individual images, our method captures the inherent variability in biological systems

-This approach enables CellFlux to generate more accurate and biologically meaningful cellular responses while maintaining robustness across diverse experimental conditions.
+This approach enables our method to generate more accurate and biologically meaningful cellular responses while maintaining robustness across diverse experimental conditions.

-CellFlux Algorithm Overview.
-Our method leverages flow matching to learn continuous transformations between cellular states:
+Figure 2: Algorithm overview.
+Our method leverages flow matching to learn continuous transformations between cellular states.

 Training Process

-During training, CellFlux learns a velocity field by fitting trajectories between control cell images (x₀ ~ p₀) and perturbed cell images (x₁ ~ p₁).
+During training, our model learns a velocity field by fitting trajectories between control cell images (x₀ ~ p₀) and perturbed cell images (x₁ ~ p₁).
 At each training step, intermediate states are sampled along linear interpolations, and the network minimizes the difference between predicted and true velocities.

 Inference Process